foliovision/fv-gravatar-cache/readme.txt

 These types of gravatars are not currently supported.
 Drop us a note and we might add this feature in next release.

+= When running the plugin, I get the gravatar images being posted in the plugins/fv-gravatar-cache/images folder however they are all 0 byte. =

+You should check [phpinfo](http://uk3.php.net/phpinfo) on your server to determine if you have allow_url_fopen enabled and if you also have curl installed and enabled.

+Unfortunately our plugin tries to use fopen before curl, so you can try to switch order of these two in GetFromURL() function of the plugin if you know a bit of PHP.

 = I want to have bigger gravatars on author profile pages.
 Your plugin supports only one gravatar size.
 Is there any workaround? =

 You can turn edit your template to turn off the FV Gravatar Cache just when needed, add this code right before that section in your Wordpress template php file: